 Take a night and mix dinner and games together.
-Fix something easy to cook and easy to eat, like our Easy Chicken Parm sandwiches and grab a game like cards or even something easy like 20-questions.
+Fix something easy to cook and easy to eat (think handheld food like wraps or sandwiches) and grab a game like cards or even something easy like 20-questions.

 3. Meal Surprise

 Make one meal a week with a 'meal surprise.
-This is really easy and fun with Quick Spaghetti & Meatballs as you can add extra fun toppings like deep fried eggplant (trust us, it's delicious), or a side of garlicky breadsticks or cheesy cauliflower.
+This is really easy and fun with something like spaghetti and meatballs, as you can add extra fun toppings like deep fried eggplant (trust us, it's delicious), or a side of garlicky breadsticks or cheesy cauliflower.
 Changing things up but still making something familiar makes it easier to get kids to try new things.